butterfly-hq/.github/profile/README.md

 - The [core](https://github.com/butterfly-hq/core) repository, which contains the source code of the Butterfly panel and command bar; or
 - The [manager](https://github.com/butterfly-hq/manager) repository, which contains the source code of the user-friendly manager plugin.

-Butterfly is released under the [General Public License 3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).
+Butterfly is released under the [MIT License](https://opensource.org/license/mit).
 Butterfly is built with roblox-ts.